bautrukevich/frontend-start/README.md

-# Frontend Start
+# Frontend Employment Application
-Help you to start for html+js+css apps

-Thanks to Alex Insayt (https://github.com/Insayt) for ideas.
+## Production in build folder

 ## To start: